-(a) No person shall import or possess whole carcasses or parts thereof of any deer, moose, or elk from wild or captive herds from other states or Canadian Provinces where chronic wasting disease has been confirmed, including, but not limited to, Colorado, Wyoming, Utah, New Mexico, Montana, South Dakota, Kansas, Minnesota, Wisconsin, Illinois, Nebraska, Oklahoma, New York, West Virginia, Alberta and Saskatchewan.
+- (a) No person shall import or possess whole carcasses or parts thereof of any deer, moose, or elk from wild or captive herds from other states or Canadian Provinces where chronic wasting disease has been confirmed, including, but not limited to, Colorado, Wyoming, Utah, New Mexico, Montana, South Dakota, Kansas, Minnesota, Wisconsin, Illinois, Nebraska, Oklahoma, New York, West Virginia, Alberta and Saskatchewan.
 Any additional states and provinces where chronic wasting disease is confirmed will be published in the Department's annual Hunting and Trapping Guide and on the Department's Web site.
-This provision shall not apply to meat that is de-boned, cleaned skullcaps, hides or taxidermy mounts.

-(b) No person shall possess or use for the purposes of taking or attempting to take or attract, or for surveillance or scouting of deer, any product that contains or purports to contain deer urine.
+This provision shall not apply to meat that is de-boned, cleaned skullcaps, hides or taxidermy mounts. - (b) No person shall possess or use for the purposes of taking or attempting to take or attract, or for surveillance or scouting, any product that contains or purports to contain commercial natural-based deer urine or other body fluids.

-Sec.
-4. The Regulations of Connecticut State Agencies are amended by adding section 26-55-7 as follows:
+The Regulations of Connecticut State Agencies are amended by adding section 26-55-7 as follows: